Isotopes of helium: Helium-6 and helium-8

-These are the long-lived radioactive isotope of helium; helium-6 beta decays with a half-life of 806.9 milliseconds, and helium-8 with a half-life of 119.5 milliseconds, though additional particle emission is possible and significant for the latter. ^{6}He and ^{8}He are thought to consist of a normal ^{4}He nucleus surrounded by a neutron "halo" (of two neutrons in ^{6}He and four neutrons in ^{8}He).
+These are the long-lived radioactive isotopes of helium; helium-6 beta decays with a half-life of 806.9 milliseconds, and helium-8 with a half-life of 119.5 milliseconds, though additional particle emission is possible and significant for the latter. ^{6}He and ^{8}He are thought to consist of a normal ^{4}He nucleus surrounded by a neutron "halo" (of two neutrons in ^{6}He and four neutrons in ^{8}He).
 The unusual structures of halo nuclei may offer insights into the isolated properties of neutrons and physics beyond the Standard Model.